phwoolcon/test-starter/README.md

     Then `composer update` and run your unit test.

 ### For Newly Created Packages
-If you run `package:create` to create your new package, then this library has been included.
+If you run `bin/cli package:create` to create your new package, then this library has been included.

 ## Change log